 Chris is a senior research biologist and leader of the Life History and Recruitment Team.
-An ecological generalist by trade, much of his research effort is directed towards a better understanding of phenotypic, life-history, and ecological variation in the early life-stage of fishes.
+An ecological generalist by trade, much of his research effort is directed towards a better understanding of phenotypic, life-history, and ecological variation in the early life-stage of fish.
 He and his team take a three-pronged research approach with specifics depending on the current knowledge about the focal topic and taxon:

 - The patterns of variation are summarized from his lab’s experimental work, augmented by field, retrospective, and comparative studies when appropriate;